hcakil/techAssessment/README.md

 3. Flutter Part
 	+ Above mentioned structure designed & start developing
 	+ Coming Data for Account list as json convert to account_model objects
-	+ Provider package used for this lists
+	+ Flutter_Bloc package used for this lists

 	+ Category variables stored in a list which fetched from this account list (uniquely stored/avoid from duplication) [_stateFilterList]
 	+ This async action created for network get & post request/response time.
 This actions stored in state listening this data changes [AccountState]